Languages on Island

 - (sounds like "pow") Finished, done, complete.
-Not to be confused with a Pa'u skirt or Pahu drum or Kaʻū district near South Point.
+Not to be confused with a pa'u skirt or pahu drum or the Kaʻū district near South Point.

 Once you hear it you'll never forget it.
 There is English in it, but you may have no idea what's being said.
-It is, in fact, an official language, and was created through common terms and slang from many different cultures which reside here in the islands.
-It was originally created in the Plantation era.
-At the time the languages brought in to work the fields were tossed together like a ingredients in a tossed salad so everyone could understand eachother.
+It is, in fact, an official language, and was created through common terms and slang from many different cultures that reside in the islands.
+It was originally created during the plantation era.
+At the time, the languages brought in to work the fields were tossed together like a ingredients in a tossed salad so everyone could understand each other.

 How to Live in Hawaiʻi gives an explanation of its history and a list of terms you may come across.
 Here are a few...

 - A respectful term for a woman who is of your parents’ generation or older: The aunties have volunteered at the school for many years.
 A respectful way to address such a woman: Can I help you carry that, auntie?

 - Short for braddah or bruddah (“brother”).
 A casual, friendly way of addressing a male: Eh, brah — you wanna go surf?

 - broke da mouth (broke dah mowt)